xcube-dev/xcube-sh/README.md

 # xcube-sh

-An xcube plugin to allow generating data cubes from the SENTINEL Hub Cloud API.
+An [xcube plugin]() that allows generating data cubes from the SENTINEL Hub Cloud API.

 ## Setup